RapidAPI/DevRel-Stack-Data/guides/posts/use-react-hooks/post.md

 ---
 title: How to fetch data from APIs using React Hooks?
 description: React Hooks are the way to go if you want to utilize an API in your React application.
+This guide will demonstrate how to use them for calling APIs in React.
 publishedDate: 2021-11-26T20:53:04.094Z
 lastModifiedDate: 2021-11-26T20:53:04.094Z
 authors: